Bedelia (film): Plot

 Ben comes to check on Charlie, who demands to know what he has done to Bedelia to make her so afraid of him.
 Ben reluctantly tells Charlie several background stories concerning Bedelia.
 These stories, shown as vignettes within the overall story, include a chemist in Edinburgh called McKelvey and a murdered husband, a tale in France where a wife killed her husband, and a Mr. Jacobs in Manchester, also killed.
-Chaney reveals himself as an investigator.
+Ben reveals himself as an investigator.
 He thinks Bedelia is a serial killer, motivated by large insurance policies.
 Charlie is furious at Ben, who leaves him, knowing that at least he has warned his friend as much as he can.
 Overnight, Charlie has much to think about, but in the morning, after a confrontation with his wife, she brings him round again, and he seems likely to forgive her.

 The housekeeper returns, bringing with her their groceries, which a neighbour helped her fetch, as the buses are not running because of the snow.
 She also brings Ben's groceries.
 Through the kitchen window, Charlie sees Bedelia doing something with the groceries, but she says she is just feeding the cat, Topaz, whom she dotes on.
 Charlie laughingly says Ben will not be able to eat his favourite smoked salmon now, and, to her horror, Bedelia sees that Topaz is eating the salmon from Ben's grocery bag.
 Her hysterical response, and finding a bottle of poison in her hand, finally makes Charlie realise that Ben was telling the truth.
 She runs to her room, and Charlie soon follows her.
 He says that she should start packing, and she is excited - until he tells her he isn't going with her, but that she is not going away alone.
 He tells her he knows she was trying to kill Ben, so Bedelia tries another tack; she first says she wants to give Charlie all her money, but he is disgusted at the thought of where the money came from.
 She then says she is very ill, and needs his help, and Charlie agrees that she is incurable and leaves the room.
 Bedelia then asks Mary the housekeeper to ask Ellen to lunch, so that Charlie will not have to eat alone, as she will not be there.
 When Mary has left, she looks down at the bottle of poison in her hand.